1,3-Cyclohexanedione: Synthesis, structure, and reactivity

 1,3-Cyclohexanedione exists in solution predominantly as the enol tautomer.

 It reacts under acid catalysis with alcohols to 3-alkoxyenones.
 Its pKa is 5.26.
 Treatment of the sodium salt of the enolate with methyl iodide gives 2-methyl-1,3-cyclohexanedione, which also exists predominantly as the enol.

 Derivatives

 Dimedone (5,5-dimethyl-1,3-cyclohexanedione) is a well established reagent.

 Several herbicides against grasses are formal derivatives of 1,3-cyclohexanedione.
-Examples of commercial products include cycloxydim, clethodim, tralkoxydim, butroxydim, profoxydim, and mesotrione.
+Examples of commercial products include cycloxydim, clethodim, tralkoxydim, butroxydim, sethoxydim, profoxydim, and mesotrione.

+1,3-Cyclohexanedione is also used in the manufacture of Ondansetron.